-There certainly are a lot of awesome benefits to having central heating with a gas boiler, but every now and then, you are more than likely to encounter a situation.
+There certainly are a number of awesome benefits to having central heating with a gas boiler, but every now and then, you are more than likely to encounter a situation.

 A number of gas boiler problems can in fact be avoided by having your gas boiler serviced regularly, we highly recommend a minimum of yearly.